 Distinct Métis communities developed along the fur trade routes.
 This Métis Nation Homeland includes the three Prairie Provinces (Manitoba, Saskatchewan, Alberta), as well as parts of Ontario, British Columbia, the Northwest Territories and the Northern United States.

 The Métis Nation grew into a distinct culture and became a people in the Northwest prior to that territory becoming part of Canada.

-The term "half-breed" was used almost exclusively by the federal government throughout the late nineteenth and early twentieth centuries when referring to Métis people.
+Although unacceptable today, the term "half-breed" was used almost exclusively by the federal government throughout the late nineteenth and early twentieth centuries when referring to the Métis people.

 Research at Library and Archives Canada

 A complex series of legislation, beginning with the

 Manitoba Act of 1870, provided for the settlement of claims arising from Indigenous rights to land in western Canada.
 The Manitoba claims cover the period from 1870 to 1885.
 Those for the Northwest Territories, which included present-day Saskatchewan and Alberta, cover the period from 1885 to 1906.